appacademy/SWEO-Part-Time-Resources/2-Module/4-week/3-day/README.md

 - If you're stuck for 5 minutes.
 Mandatory to ask question.
 You can get a strike for not doing this.
 - If you're struggling with any concepts or need more breakdown, let us know!
   - Einstein: doesn't matter if we think our question is stupid, what matters is we learn and get the answer we need from the question.

+## Homework IMPORTANT
+- Go over today's homework, fairly short
+- IMPORTANT: Review / do Homework for Wednesday (hashmap homework) as it will be the focus of tomorrow's project.